MartLintz/Java-Ide/README.md

 </a>
 <p>

-Compile and run your java code anytime anywhere from your mobile phone
+Compile and run java/kotlin on your Android device

 ## How to get